 Course Introduction

-This course is suitable for industrial professionals seeking to develop an in-depth understanding of the wireless system algorithm principles that can help their professional work.
-The course audience can be system engineers, hardware engineers, software engineers, and research scientists.
+This course is suitable for industrial professionals seeking to develop an in-depth understanding of the wireless system principles that can help their professional work.
+The course audience can be hardware engineers with RTL focus, hardware engineers with analog circuit focus, system engineers, software engineers, and research scientists.
+This course is also suitable for students from electrical and computer engineering and other fields in engineering and science majors, for example, physics, computer science, etc.

 Upon completing this industrial course, participants will receive the Wireless System Certification, issued by InnoMountain Academy.